golsonallen/Data-Science-DJ/README.md

-# Data Science DJ - Griffin Olson-Allen
+# Data Science DJ

 ## Data Science Project Examining Electonic Dance Music Songs
 This project contains 4 files.
-1. **playlist_links.txt**: links to the EDM playlists on Spotify I used for the data
+1. **playlist_links.txt**: links to the Spotify EDM playlists that I used for the dataset
 2. **dataCollection.py**: a script to get all the data from the Spotify playlist
 3. **song_data.csv**: song data
 4. **DJ.ipynb**: cleaning, visualizing, and making predictions from the data.